eda-ricercatore/sardegna-scala/notes/scala-notes.md

 	when a process dies, we just start its twin process
 		\cite[\S6.4, pp. 218]{Tate2010}.

-*Erlang* supports simple implementations of "monitors that watch each other"
+*Erlang* supports simple implementations of "monitors that watch each other";
+	these monitors can be used to improve reliability
 	\cite[\S6.4, pp. 218]{Tate2010}.

 The "foundational principles in *Erlang*" are \cite[\S6.2, pp. 185]{Tate2010}: